Questions and Answers

 Here's the answer to the quiz.
 The reason for continued radioactivity in the environment is mainly because:

-For more facts on radiation, check out the Radiation and Health Physics or The Health Physics Society home pages.
+For more facts on radiation, check out the The Health Physics Society home page.